anusii/notepod/README.md

 # NotePod &mdash; Notepad for your Data Vault

-An app developed by the [ANU Software Innovation Institute](https://sii.anu.edu.au) to support the storage and sharing of personal notes on your own encrypted personal online data store (Pod) hosted in your Data Vault on a Solid Server.
-The app was written by Anushka Vidanage, Graham Williams, and Jessica Moore.
+An app to support the storage and sharing of personal notes on your own encrypted personal online data store (Pod) hosted in your Data Vault on a Solid Server.
+The app was developed by the [ANU Software Innovation Institute](https://sii.anu.edu.au) and written by Anushka Vidanage, Graham Williams, and Jessica Moore.
 You can install the app from [SnapCraft](https://snapcraft.io/notepod) for Linux.
 You can also run the app online at [innerpod.solidcommunity.au](https://notepod.solidcommunity.au).

 The latest version of the app can be downloaded and installed from the